manavj11/User-Mgmt-v1/README.md

 ## ✨ Key Features Demonstrated

-1.  **Basic Token Authentication:** The frontend sends a hardcoded `Bearer super-secure-dev-key-12345` token with every request.
+1.  **Basic Token Authentication:** The frontend sends a coded secure-dev-key token with every request.
 2.  **Backend Token Validation:** The `backend/app.py` file checks for this exact token before processing any request.
 3.  **Full-Stack Flow:** Seamless creation and retrieval of user data between the browser, Flask API, and SQLite database.